SPritamDas/SPritamDas/README.md

 I am a dedicated **Data Scientist** and **Industrial Engineer** with a passion for turning data into actionable insights.
 My journey began at the **Indian Institute of Technology (ISM), Dhanbad**, where I honed my skills in **machine learning**, **data analytics**, and **deep learning**.
 I believe that data has the power to transform industries, and I strive to leverage this potential in my projects.

 ### 🌱 Personal Interests
 Outside of work, I enjoy exploring new technologies, participating in hackathons, and mentoring budding data enthusiasts.
-I'm particularly interested in how data science can contribute to **healthcare** and **sustainability**.
+I'm particularly interested in how data science can contribute to **operations**, **finance** and **sustainability**.

 ---